-The resulting conflagration burned ferociously throughout the night, and the rebels knew their time being alive was quickly running out.
+The centurions busted out their flamethrowers and sprayed the wall with hot, searing fire.
+The resulting conflagration burned ferociously throughout the night, and the rebels knew their time not being dead was quickly coming to an end.

-So the Sicarii held an emergency All-Hands meeting to decide what to do.
+So the Sicarii held an emergency All-Hands meeting to decide what they should do.
 The PowerPoint® presentation was so long and boring, however, that when someone called for mass suicide, the resolution was carried unanimously.

 History is written by winners, but sometimes, they outsource the job to the losers.